jamesaniciete/Portfolio/README.md

   - Lab 16: Examined an application that simulates business intelligence for a music store.
       - CSC 157 LAB 16.docx - Responses to lab assignment questions, code snippets, and corresponding output snapshots.
       - CSC_157_Lab_16.py - Source code

+SAS Projects:
+  - Multiple Regression: Analyzed a multiple regression model’s collinearity and assumptions.
+Then, transformed via Box-Cox Transformation and implemented backward selection.
+      - 481 Project 1.docx - Project report with analysis and SAS output snapshots along with SAS source code
+      - Dataset_175-348.xlsx - Dataset
+  - 2-Way ANOVA model: Studied the impact of oil pattern and the effects of a bowler on the score after a game of bowling by using a mixed model where oil pattern is fixed and bowler is random.
+      - wpba2009_v2.xlsx - Dataset
+      - Project 2.docx - Analysis of the dataset
+      - 481 Project 2.sas - SAS code

+SQL Projects:
+  - Final Exam:
+      - SQL Project.docx - Final exam project with snippets of code and corresponding output.
+      - The50states.sql - Source code
+  - Sedgwick Project:
+      - CIS 143 SPECIAL PROJECT SEDGWICK.docx - Responses to project questions with snapshots of code and resulting output
+      - SEDGWICK_COURSE - Table of course information
+      - SEDGWICK_INSTRUCTOR.sql - Table of instructor information
+      - SEDGWICK_STUDENT.sql - Table of student information.
+      - SedgwickProject.sql - Project SQL code.